brettkromkamp/contextualise/README.rst

 Docker
 --------------
-Support for running contextualise within Docker is still in development.
+Support for running Contextualise within `Docker <https://www.docker.com/>`_ is still in development.
 To run it from the root of a local clone of the source.

 1. Create a ``settings.ini`` file in the root, e.g.,::